drvinceknight/gt/_assessment/index.md

 - Prove and illustrate a theorem from the notes (or otherwise);
 - Model a real world scenario using game theory.

-You are encouraged to use code to tackling the numerical computations to allow you to delve further in to the investigation you choose.
+You are encouraged to use code to tackle the numerical computations to allow you to delve further in to the investigation you choose.

 ## [Marking criteria](#marking-criteria)